Want your shade trees to live long, healthy lives? Water them when they're young and during dry spells.

 You have heard many times that “too much of a good thing is bad.”
 Unfortunately, that also can apply to watering trees.
 The clay soils common in Missouri don't drain well.
 When these soils are over-saturated, water displaces what little oxygen is available, and the tree's root system "drowns."

-Well-established trees rarely are affected, but newly planted trees must be closely monitored by probing the soil to a depth of 6 to 8 inches.
+Well-established trees rarely are affected, but newly planted trees must be closely monitored by probing the soil to a depth of 6-8 inches.
 Research, however, has shown that many more trees are lost to dryness than from over-watering.
 Keep your soil moist but not soggy, and you are well on your way to successful tree watering.